wisdomagbeve01/wisdomagbeve01.github.io/pages/about-my-mentor.md

   bio: |
     Abiola Olayinka Ajala is a PhD student in Electrical and Computer Engineering at Morgan State University.
 Her research spans artificial intelligence, machine learning, and systems engineering, with a focus on data-driven solutions for real-world challenges.

     As a mentor, Abiola brings valuable industry experience as a Business Analyst, Data Analyst, and AI/ML Engineer.
-Her guidance throughout this research program has been impactful—helping me understand technical concepts, stay organized, and think critically about the broader implications of our work.
+Her guidance throughout this research program will be impactful—helping me understand technical concepts, staying organized, and thinking critically about the broader implications of our work.

 faculty_mentor: